Aerospace engineering: Elements

 The basis of most of these elements lies in theoretical physics, such as fluid dynamics for aerodynamics or the equations of motion for flight dynamics.
 There is also a large empirical component.
 Historically, this empirical component was derived from testing of scale models and prototypes, either in wind tunnels or in the free atmosphere.
 More recently, advances in computing have enabled the use of computational fluid dynamics to simulate the behavior of the fluid, reducing time and expense spent on wind-tunnel testing.
 Those studying hydrodynamics or hydroacoustics often obtain degrees in aerospace engineering.

-Additionally, aerospace engineering addresses the integration of all components that constitute an aerospace vehicle (subsystems including power, aerospace bearings, communications, thermal control, life support, etc.) and its life cycle (design, temperature, pressure, radiation, velocity, lifetime).
+Additionally, aerospace engineering addresses the integration of all components that constitute an aerospace vehicle (subsystems including power, aerospace bearings, communications, thermal control, life support system, etc.) and its life cycle (design, temperature, pressure, radiation, velocity, lifetime).

 Degree programs

 Aerospace engineering may be studied at the advanced diploma, bachelor's, master's, and Ph.D. levels in aerospace engineering departments at many universities, and in mechanical engineering departments at others.
 A few departments offer degrees in space-focused astronautical engineering.
 Some institutions differentiate between aeronautical and astronautical engineering.
 Graduate degrees are offered in advanced or specialty areas for the aerospace industry.

 A background in chemistry, physics, computer science and mathematics is important for students pursuing an aerospace engineering degree.